When watching this video, please display subtitles in each language.

 4. Switching to tools related to screen display

 5-1.
-Make a selection from a layer
+Create a selection from a layer

 If you hold down [Ctrl] and [Shift] and click the thumbnail of another layer,

-Remember that [Ctrl][Shift] thumbnail clicks are the addition of selections.
-Here, the selection of the black layer is added to the selection of the red layer.
+Remember that [Ctrl][Shift] thumbnail click is addition of the selection range.
+Here, the selection range of the black layer is added to the selection range of the red layer.

 Also, if you hold down [Ctrl] and [Alt] and click the thumbnail of another layer,

-Remember that [Ctrl][Alt] thumbnail clicks are subtractions of the selection.
-Here we are erasing the purple layer selection from the original selection.
+Remember that [Ctrl][Alt] thumbnail click is subtraction of the selection range.
+Here I'm erasing the selection of the purple layer from the original selection.

 Furthermore, you can select only the shared part.

-Note that you click the thumbnail of the layer mask, not the layer.
+Be careful because you click the thumbnail of the layer mask, not the layer.

-7.Copy of mask / ruler
+7.Copy of mask and ruler

-This is useful when drawing a cartoon background.
+This is useful when drawing cartoon backgrounds.

 This time, I will introduce an example of how to use it in an illustration.

-When you feel that the character is buried in the background
+When you feel that the character is buried in the background,

 9-2.
 Color balance